 Before I show the grid, I’d just like to say that every time I update it, I’ll log what I changed in the UPDATES section below it. 🙂 There’s also an explanation of some things on the chart down there.

-Right, prepare your Internet, because HERE IT COMES! (it’s actually only 7MB which is pretty good for a 49.5MP image)
+Right, prepare your Internet, because HERE IT COMES! (it’s actually only about 8MB which is pretty good for a 49.5MP image, although it is lossy as hell)

 The numbers in the corner of a square indicate chart difficulty.
 On most charts, this ranges from 1 (pretty easy) to 9 (holy crap), but Super Hard charts all have a special rating of MAX (what).
 Only six songs have Super Hard charts; they were an exclusive addition to DX.